Parallels/prl-devops-service/docs/examples/remote-catalog.md

 reboot
 ```

 You should have **Parallels Desktop Tools** installed and running.
-For more information, follow the [official documentation](https://kb.parallels.com/129740)
+For more information, follow the [official documentation](https://kb.parallels.com/129740){:target="_blank"}

-#### Customize the Golden Image
+#### Customize the Golden Image (Optional)

-Follow the on-screen instructions to install the operating system.
-Once the installation is complete, log in to the virtual machine and install the required software stack.
-In our case, we will install the following:
+For our example we will be installing some development tools stack, **this is not mandatory and it serves only as an example**.
+You can entirely skip this step if you want to just quickly test the service.

+Our software stack will include:

 - Docker
 - Node.js